Video Game: BlazBlue: Chrono Phantasma

 - Celica A. Mercury: A major character in the Chronophantasma story mode, as well as the Phase Novels that never made it out of Japan.
 Due to Celica herself being a pacifist, she fights with Minerva, a doll similar to the ones used by Carl and Relius and designed by Kokonoe to defend and protect her.

 - Lambda-11: The eleventh prime field device who debuted in Continuum Shift and served as Nu's replacement before her return.
 Kokonoe salvaged her in a bid to destroy Terumi, but was destroyed when she gave her life to protect Ragna, giving him her Idea Engine in the process.
-She was thought to be dead, but returns by an of yet an unknown method.
+She was thought to be dead, but returns by as of yet an unknown method.
 Lambda retains her style of play from Continuum Shift, which was similar to Nu as the latter loses her mode change style to further differentiate the two.

 Like it's immediate predecessor, Chronophantasma also has few Updated Rereleases as well.Blazblue Chronophantasma 1.1: Mostly a balance patch for the Arcade and console versions to get the aforementioned exclusive console characters into the Arcade cabinets.
 This version was released on the Vita in April 2014, with some exclusive content, namely a new gag reel starring Ragna, Noel, Celica, and Kagura in a Beach Episode and a recap of the series` storyline to this point narrated by Ragna, Celica, and Rachel.Blazblue Chronophantasma Extend: Another console update, bringing in the changes from the arcade 2.0 release to home systems.
 Adds Celica and Lambda as playable characters to the console version.
 There's also an additional story scenario starring Kokonoe, Kagura, and Bullet, in addition to one detailing the events of the Remix Heart manga.
-This release is slated for April 2015 for PlayStation 3, 4, and Vita and Xbox One.
+It released in April 2015 for PlayStation 3, 4, and Vita and Xbox One.

 Rebel 3, ACTION!

-- Aborted Arc: The finale of the Sector Seven storyline before the three paths converge has a bunch of characters, both heroes and villains, meeting up and preparing for battle, only to announce that the villains plan on using a bunch of souls from the seither killing everyone to power Arakune to Black Beast levels.
+- Aborted Arc: The finale of the Sector Seven storyline before the three paths converge has a bunch of characters, both heroes and villains, meeting up and preparing for battle, only to announce that the villains plan on using a bunch of souls from the seithr killing everyone to power Arakune to Black Beast levels.
 Once the paths converge, however, none of this ends up having actually happened, Litchi goes back to the villains' side again despite Kokonoe agreeing to help her, and Arakune doesn't even appear again.

 - Anti-Frustration Features: In the console version, the Abyss mode has been remixed, with the statistics no longer resetting to 0 on each character, with only the three temporary boost slots being still purchased regularly.